bakebrlk/bakebrlk/README.md

 - 👯 I’m looking to collaborate **with other developers**

-- 🥅 2023 Goals: **Meet with more people and improve myself in IOS development.**
+- 🥅 2023 Goals: **Meet with more people and improve myself in iOS development.**

 - 📫 How to reach me [https://www.linkedin.com/in/bekzat-birlik-4b5611262/](https://www.linkedin.com/in/bekzat-birlik-4b5611262/)